Twitter joke trial

-R v Paul Chambers (appealed to the High Court as Chambers v Director of Public Prosecutions), popularly known as the Twitter Joke Trial, was a United Kingdom legal case centred on the conviction of a man under the Communications Act 2003 for posting a joke about destroying an airport to Twitter, a message which police regarded as "menacing".
+R v Paul Chambers (appealed to the High Court as Chambers v Director of Public Prosecutions), popularly known as the Twitter Joke Trial, was a United Kingdom legal case centred on the conviction of a man under the Communications Act 2003 for posting a joke about destroying an airport on Twitter, a message which police regarded as "menacing".
 The conviction in the Magistrates' court was widely condemned as a miscarriage of justice, but was upheld on appeal to the Crown Court.
 Chambers appealed against the Crown Court decision to the High Court, which ultimately quashed the conviction.

 Background

 During late December 2009 and early January 2010, cold weather had resulted in considerable disruption across northern England.
 Robin Hood Airport in South Yorkshire was one of many airports which was forced to cancel flights.
 On 6 January 2010, an intending traveller, Paul Chambers, then aged 26, who was planning to fly to Northern Ireland to meet his then girlfriend (later wife), posted a message on Twitter:

 A week later, an off-duty manager at the airport found the message while doing an unrelated computer search.
 The airport management considered the message to be "not credible" as a threat, but contacted the police anyway.
 Chambers was arrested by anti-terror police at his office, his house was searched and his mobile phone, laptop and desktop hard drive were confiscated.
 He was later charged with "sending a public electronic message that was grossly offensive or of an indecent, obscene or menacing character contrary to the Communications Act 2003".
 On 10 May, he was found guilty at Doncaster Magistrates' Court, fined £385 and ordered to pay £600 costs.
 As a consequence he lost his job as an administrative and financial supervisor at a car parts company.